Keftcha/web_radio_share/README.md

 1. Clone or download this repository.
 2. Be sure you have docker installed otherwise install it ([Docker install](https://docs.docker.com/get-docker/ "Install docker"))
-3. Complete the `env.json.tpl` file and rename it to `env.json`
+3. Complete the `.env.tpl` file and rename it to `.env`
 3. Start the container by doing `docker-compose up`
 4. The project is started.

 ## How can I configure the project ?

-The project can be configured throught the `env.json` file.
+The project can be configured throught the `.env` file.
-You have the `env.json.tpl` file to help make your own configuration.
+You have the `.env.tpl` file to help make your own configuration.